vahanfreiheit/fdctina/content/get-in-touch/_index.md

 draft: false
 headerHeadline: Get in touch.
 headerBackgroundClass: bg-black
-headerBackgroundImageClass: get-in-touch
+# headerBackgroundImageClass: get-in-touch
 headerTextClass: text-white
 hideFooter: true
+hideHeaderTitle: true
+headerTitle: p-1
 menu:
   main:
     name: Get in touch
     weight: 5
 ---

-## Get in touch with our team
+## Get in touch with our team {.text-yellow}

 We always love to hear from interesting people and about exciting projects.
 Whether you’re looking to join our team, or tackle a digital project with us, one email is all it takes to get the ball rolling.